 The Official Language Landscape in Israel

 The linguistic landscape of this nation is shaped by its rich history and diverse communities.
 Two primary languages dominate the scene, each with its own unique story and significance.
-These languages not only serve as tools for communication but also reflect the cultural and historical identity of the population3.
+These languages not only serve as tools for communication but also reflect the cultural and historical identity of the population.

 Hebrew: The Reborn National Language

 Hebrew, once a liturgical language, has undergone a remarkable transformation.
 In the late 19th and early 20th centuries, it was revived as a modern, everyday language.
-Today, it stands as the national language, unifying diverse immigrant groups4.
+Today, it stands as the national language, unifying diverse immigrant groups.

 This revival has made Hebrew central to government, education, and media.
 It’s the primary language taught in schools, ensuring that new generations remain connected to their heritage.
-The widespread use of Hebrew fosters a sense of belonging among the population5.
+The widespread use of Hebrew fosters a sense of belonging among the population.

 Arabic: Special Status and Cultural Significance

 Arabic holds a unique position in this nation.
 With deep historical roots, it remains widely spoken among the Arab community.
-Despite legal changes, such as the Nation-State Law of 2018, Arabic continues to be used in government communication and education4.
+Despite legal changes, such as the Nation-State Law of 2018, Arabic continues to be used in government communication and education.

 Israel: Official and widely spoken languages